GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/modules/persisted-queries/en.md

 ### Making the persisted query dynamic via URL params

-If the query makes use of variables, and option "Accept variables as URL params?" is enabled, then the values of the variables can be set via URL param when executing the persisted query.
+The value for each variable can be set via a URL param (with the variable name) when executing the persisted query.
+If option "Do URL params override variables?" is enabled, then the URL param will take priority.
+Otherwise, the value defined in the variables dictionary will take priority (if any).

 For instance, in this query, the number of results is controlled via variable `$limit`, with a default value of 3: